kzreal/Datetime_manipulation/README.md

-The file might include followings:
+The file might include the following:

-Different examples on reading differet types of txt file to dataframe.
+A few examples of reading different types of txt files to dataframe.

 Potential manipulation on datetime in pandas.